DavidLBoyd1986/aws-eks-deployment/README.md

 The Bastion Host VPC will have a full VPC Peering connection with the EKS Cluster's VPC.

+IMPORTANT - I didn't add the Kali instance yet, and never will.
+            The end goal is to put a small ec2-instance instead of the bastion hosts.
+            This instance will route traffic from your on-prem kali to the private EKS Cluster that is in a private subnet in it's own VPC.
+            That way you can hack away privately without exposing the vulnerable web application publicly.

 <h3>Prerequisites</h3>

 1. The aws-cli is installed and configured